alexiusacademia/alexiusacademia.github.io/_posts/2019-06-20-easyplan-day14.md

 8:01pm
 Predecessor lines are now fixed.
 I created an octhogonal line for orthogonal effect by getting the mid point between the predecessor and successor task.
 This way, the lines will not be drawn as diagonal.
 However I found another bug in setting the start day of a task.
 It doesn't check for it's predecessor.

+8:38pm
+Just solved and fixed the bug above.
+I have to check first the dependency of the task that the start day is being edited before applying the new value.
+Then apply the predecessor end if necessary or appropriate.